leewtai/leewtai.github.io/usecases_data/README.md

 #### WLS in non-linear cases producing bias?
 see physics-fun/ for the details. trouble looking weighted least seems to cause a negative bias.

+#### Are there usecases for an algorithm that gets "bored"?
+Recommendation algorithms dwell on repeated recommendations.

+#### Can we train a linear model without using all the data?
+Sufficient statistic, differential privacy?